RISHH77/DCC_ASSIGNMENT4_23110276/README.md

 1. Create a database title electoralbonds in sql server
 2. Here import the tables purchased.csv and encashed.csv
-3. Use visual studio code and open new.py, first.html and index.html
+3. Use visual studio code and open new.py, and a folder named templates
+4. In the folder templates, add index.html and first.html
-4. install flask using pip install Flask Flask-MySQLdb
+5. install flask using pip install Flask Flask-MySQLdb
-5. Change your password on new.py to your server password
+6. Change your password on new.py to your server password
-6. Open the website that runs in your output terminal
+7. Open the website that runs in your output terminal

 Screenshots of the answers